kwizl/untuit-sign-up-page/README.md

 # Intuit-sign-up-page
-A replica of Intuit sign up page
-This project create a sign up/log in page of the Intuit website
+It is a replica of the Intuit signup page.

 # Authors
 Martin Njoroge and Francis Mtambo